That dollar amount results from a 35.9% increase from $312.1 billion five years earlier during 2020.

 Spain incurred the highest trade surpluses with the following countries.

-Among Spain’s trading partners that generate the greatest positive trade balances, Spanish surpluses with Gibraltar (up 81.7%), Belgium (up 47%) and Morocco (up 28%) grew at the fastest pace from 2021 to 2022.
+Among Spain’s trading partners that generate the greatest positive trade balances, Spanish surpluses with United Arab Emirates (up 86.7%), Australia (up 61.6%) and Greece (up 25.9%) grew at the fastest pace from 2023 to 2024.

 These positive cashflow streams clearly indicate Spain’s competitive advantages with the above countries, but also represent key opportunities for Spain to develop country-specific strategies to optimize its overall position in international trade.